On Washington visit, Belarus opposition leader asks U.S. for more help

-WASHINGTON, July 19 (Reuters) - Belarus opposition leader Sviatlana Tsikhanouskaya appealed for more help from the United States on Monday as she began a visit to Washington with plans to meet top Biden administration officials this week.
+WASHINGTON (Reuters) -Belarus opposition leader Sviatlana Tsikhanouskaya appealed on Monday for more help from the United States as she began a visit to Washington for meetings with top Biden administration officials this week.

-She planned to meet U.S. Secretary of State Antony Blinken later on Monday.
-A senior administration official said meetings with senior White House officials were planned this week as well.
+It said they discussed the need for the Lukashenko government’s “crackdown to end, along with the unconditional release of all political prisoners in Belarus, and an inclusive political dialogue and new presidential elections under international observation.”

+Tsikhanouskaya also had meetings planned this week with senior White House officials, a senior administration official said.

-She told CNN that more help is needed from the United States and the European Union.
+She told CNN that more help was needed from the United States and the European Union.

 “The USA has a moral obligation to be with us.
 I ask the USA to help civil society survive,” she said.
 “Stand with Belarus.”